FINWAX/IpfsAssetsManagerProduct/README.md

 Local IPFS Node can be launched on a random Swarm listening, it should be tracked, written to the env file (+1) and the container should be restarted

 6. Script.sh

-the script automatically downloads all files of the required folder, which is specified by the path, change the base_dir variable to the absolute path link to the folder with the required files
+The script automatically downloads all files of the required folder, which is specified by the path, change the base_dir variable to the absolute path link to the folder with the required files

 example:
 ```